-For students who started prior to academic year 2022-2023, taking into account that the programme (outline) as stated in the Education and Examination Regulations of the academic year in which they started is leading, the following is applicable:
+For students who started prior to academic year 2023-2024, taking into account that the programme (outline) as stated in the Education and Examination Regulations of the academic year in which they started is leading, the following is applicable:

-Article 1; Students who started the pre-master Financial Economics prior to September 2022
+Article 11.1: Students who started one of the pre-masters International Business prior to September 2023

-- Students who started their pre-master Financial Economics prior to September 2022 and did not successfully complete Options & Futures (EBC2053) before September 2022 can repeat the course in academic year 2022-2023 or choose to replace the course with the new course Financing Emerging Markets (EBC2157), as shown in Figure 1 below. - 2.
-Students who have not been able to successfully complete Options & Futures (EBC2053) before 2023-2024, do not comply with the requirement to successfully complete the pre-master in two academic years as per Article 20.5 paragraph 4 of the SBE BSc-EER 2021-2022.
-Therefore, no additional examination options will be available to these students for the course Options & Futures (EBC2053).
+- Students who started one of the pre-masters International Business prior to September 2023 and did not successfully complete the courses as per the outline of their International Business pre-master as indicated in Article 20.4 of the BSc EER 2022-2023 before September 2023 can repeat the course in academic year 2023-2024 or choose to replace the course with one of the replacement courses as shown in Figure 11.1 below. - 2.
+Students who have not been able to successfully complete the courses as per the outline of their International Business pre-master as indicated in Article 20.4 of the BSc EER 2022-2023 before 2024-2025, do not comply with the requirement to successfully complete the pre-master in two academic years as per Article 20.6 paragraph 4 of the SBE BSc-EER 2022-2023.
+Therefore, no additional examination options will be available to these students in academic year 2024-2025.